how-toFebruary 20, 2025by Carmanji· 7 min read

 Smart kei truck ownership means being proactive about parts.
 Here's what I recommend:

-Stock maintenance consumables — keep oil filters, air filters, spark plugs, and a belt set on hand.
+1. Stock maintenance consumables.
+Keep oil filters, air filters, spark plugs, and a belt set on hand.
+Our kei truck maintenance guide has the exact part numbers and fluid specs for every model.
 Order in bulk from Oiwa Garage or Amayama to save on shipping.
-[AFFILIATE: Complete maintenance kit (oil filter, air filter, spark plugs, belt set), approximately $60-90, https://oiwagarage.co]
+A complete maintenance kit (oil filter, air filter, spark plugs, belt set) runs $60 to $90.

-Document every part number you use.
-Build a spreadsheet with OEM numbers, cross-reference numbers, suppliers, and prices.
+2. Document every part number you use.
+Build a spreadsheet with OEM numbers, cross reference numbers, suppliers, and prices.
 Future you will be grateful.

-Insure your truck properly.
+5. Insure your truck properly.
 A truck you can't get parts for is a truck you can't fix after an accident.
-Make sure your specialty vehicle insurance covers agreed value, not just actual cash value, so you're not left with a total loss payout that doesn't cover replacement cost.
+Make sure your insurance covers agreed value, not just actual cash value, so you're not left with a total loss payout that doesn't cover replacement cost.
+Our kei truck insurance guide breaks down the best carriers and policy types.

 The parts situation for kei trucks in the US has never been better, and it's improving every year as the community grows and more importers enter the market.
+Browse our dealer directory to find importers and parts suppliers near you.
 With the right sources and a little planning, keeping your mini truck on the road is entirely manageable.
-The truck was built to be maintained by village mechanics with basic tools — the only real challenge is getting the parts to your doorstep.
+The truck was built to be maintained by village mechanics with basic tools.
+The only real challenge is getting the parts to your doorstep.